potatoeggy/eifueo/docs/sch3uz.md

  - plot the independent variable on the horizontal axis and the dependent variable on the vertical axis
  - label the axes, ensuring that the labels include units
  - choose an appropriate scale for each axis
- - give the graph an appropriate title
+ - give the graph an appropriate title at the **bottom** in **title case**
  - draw a line of best fit
+ - include all uncertainties in the form of error bars
+	- if the error bars are too small to see, it should be noted explanation below

 ### Titles